Destinations, South Carolina, Travel, USA

 Until recently, I’d only ever driven through Columbia, South Carolina.

 The drive from Charlotte was over in the blink of an eye; soon after we passed Carowinds at the South Carolina border we reached the outskirts of Columbia.
-All-in-all, it’s about ninety minutes from one city center to the other.
+All in all, it’s about ninety minutes from one city center to the other.

 This trip was generously hosted by the team at Experience Columbia SC - the experts in planning a travel itinerary to the Unexpected Urban South - but as always, all opinions are my own.
 This post contains affiliate links, and I may receive a small commission at no cost to you if you make a purchase after clicking one of these links.

-Armed with a weekend itinerary full of great food and local gems, we primarily took to the city by foot.
-Columbia’s downtown area is ultra-walkable – even in the peak summer heat.
-I highly recommend parking your car and leaving it whenever possible.
 Ready to hit the city?
 Here’s how to spend a fun food- and activity-filled weekend in Cola (and I bet if you’re anything like us, by the end of the weekend Columbia will no longer be a pass-through city for you either):

 COLUMBIA SIGHTS + ATTRACTIONS